-Meridian Venture Services works with investors and management teams at small and medium enterprises (SMEs) that have an established market presence and consistent revenue from ongoing operations.
-We also work selectively with pre-revenue companies and non-profit entities that have reliable access to outside funding from private or public sources.
+Historically, Meridian Venture Services has worked primarily with management teams and investors at small and medium enterprises (SMEs) that have an established market presence and consistent revenue from ongoing operations.
+However, we also work selectively with local governments, pre-revenue companies and non-profit entities that have reliable access to outside funding from private or public sources.

 In all cases, our goal is to build strong relationships with leaders who recognize the power of data to help organizations make better decisions, solve problems and communicate more effectively.

 Even in the world of large corporations, organizations don’t always recognize the importance of research and analytics until they find themselves without the information they need to make important decisions or communicate intelligently with sophisticated outsiders.
 For this reason, clients tend to come to us at specific moments in their evolution.

 These “moments of truth” test clients’ ability to provide fact-based answers to critical strategy and operational questions and to tell a data-driven story about their organization’s history, current performance and future direction:

 - New Business or Program Launch.
 The focus at this point is usually on product or service development, customer acquisition and managing cash flow from early financing.
 In addition to help with business planning, clients require a basic management information infrastructure–organization, processes and systems–to support initial activities.

 - Early Capital Raises.
 Clients are engaged in more sophisticated business planning and communicating more formally with prospective lenders and investors beyond the “inner circle” of family and friends.
 Both of these activities require mastery of a variety of data and data-driven assumptions as well as the ability to demonstrate a clear and compelling road map for the company or its project.